 Texas businesses must display Federal and State of Texas labor law posters where they can be easily viewed by employees.
 These posters inform employees of their rights and employer responsibilities under labor laws.

 Texas labor law posters can be individually printed from the Texas Workforce Commission’s website.

 Step 8 – Stay Up-To-Date

 There is a lot to keep up with when hiring employees for your business, but your obligations and responsibilities as an employer don’t end there.
-Labor laws are complex and ever changing.
-Be sure to keep up-to-date with the Texas Workforce Commission and U.S. Department of Labor.
+Labor laws are complex and ever-changing.
+Be sure to keep up-to-date with the Texas Workforce Commission and the U.S. Department of Labor.